IAmPraneel/HQNNResearch/README.md

 - ✅ Trained 36 models in an epirical, systematic manner recording the logs(per epoch), metrics and parameters for different models on 3 subsets of 100, 500, 1000 samples out of 22000 (for NIFTY over 4 years) of total dataset for 20 epochs.
 (1 model is trained thrice with 3 different random seeds).
 The smaller dataset analysis is to check for low data environment situations and 1000->500->100 samples to monitor change in model behaviour with respect to data scale.
 - ✅ Benchmark HQNN models with different params and create comparitive visualizations and interpret them.
 - ✅ Performance benchmarking against classical baselines
+- ✅ Found out that quant circuits negatively contribute to the learning by a factor of (~ -2.3, qc = 1 - (q_avg / c_avg) where q_avg = sum(q_losses) / len(q_losses) and c_avg = sum(c_losses) / len(c_losses)) .
+- ✅ Barren plateaus appear early (n ≥ 3), even in shallow circuits.
+With gradient efficiency = 1 for all models & gradient efficiency scaling linearly with qubits (2*n) instead of expected 4^(n) - 1.
+Which contradicts theoretical assumptions in current literature. (npj QI)
+-
+- 🚧 Performing Entaglemnet Entropy analysis for data to check for volume law for data in HEA (hardware efficient ansatz).
+(PRX Quantum)
+- 🚧 Explore Sparse HEA, and compare to current HEA to check for mitigation techniques for barren plateaus.
+(Science Advancements, Nature Communication)
 - 🚧 Create 1st draft of the results, providing solid proof of work and potential of the idea to approach institutes for computational resources and funding.

 Long term goals (next step)